Like many mothers, I carry our family’s mental load.

-In our household, my husband does a lot of the old-school stuff: he empties the trash and mows the lawn, for example.
-And I appreciate it!
+In our household, my husband does a lot of the old-school “dad” stuff — emptying the trash and mowing the lawn, for example.
+And I appreciate everything he does (and try to remember to say it.)
 But all those things don’t change the fact that the orchestration of things is still on my shoulders.
 I’m the one who researches preschools, gets the kids ready for “Pirate Day” (while first remembering that it is Pirate Day), makes sure all the never-ending forms are signed, and all the rest.
 It’s nonstop mental and physical bookkeeping to make sure that everyone’s life is neat and orderly.

 That’s it.
 Backpacks.

-It would be his job, forever more, to be the packer and the unpacker of those backpacks.
-You see, there is so much hidden inside those innocent little backpacks in the way of tasks and to-dos and responsibility, making that job so much more significant than it seems.
+It would be his job, forever more, to be the packer and the un-packer of those backpacks.
+As every parent knows, there is so much hidden inside those innocent little backpacks in the way of tasks and to-dos and responsibility, making Backpack Duty so much more significant than it seems.

-Among the stressors that lurk inside of my son’s backpack: The Binder.
+One of the stressors that lurks inside of my son’s backpack: The Binder.
 This white plastic object brings me the most angst of all because the inside screams complete chaos.
 To start with, there’s the sifting through all of the 532 handouts that are given weekly.
 There are permission slips that need to be excavated and signed, homework that needs to be filed, assignments that need to be calendared and fundraisers that need parent volunteer signups.
+THE VOLUNTEER SIGNUPS.
 And now this job is my husband’s.

-Guys, identifying this task and outsourcing it has done so much to ease my mental load.
+Guys, identifying this task and outsourcing backpack duties has done so much to ease my mental load.
 Here’s why:

-2) Now my husband is in-the-know so I’m not the only brain responsible for all the incoming data.
+- Now my husband is in the know, so I’m not the only brain responsible for all the incoming data.
 We can both be aware that “Pirate Day” is on the horizon, and just sharing the knowledge of what’s ahead makes it feel more fun and like less of a chore.

-5) Most importantly, it’s helped me be a better parent.
-It may sound cheesy, but now that my brain is less cluttered I have the opportunity to connect with my son more in the afternoons and evenings.
+- Most importantly, it’s helped me be a better parent.
+It may sound cheesy, but now that my brain is less cluttered, I have the opportunity to connect with my son more in the afternoons and evenings.
 All kinds of mental space is freed up.

-The evenings have turned into a time of solace for me.
+The evenings are now calmer for me.
 I’m no longer filled with crazed worrying that I’ve forgetten something for the following day.
-One recent evening, I was sitting in my spot on the couch reading when I heard my husband tossing my son’s backpack onto the kitchen counter.
+One night recently, I was sitting in my spot on the couch reading when I heard my husband tossing my son’s backpack onto the kitchen counter.
 As I heard that “Zzzzzzzip” sound, I just felt extremely thankful that this role was being taken care of by someone other than me.
 That little zzzzzzzip….
 Who would ever guess it could sound so sweet?